LeonardJouve/gwent/README.md

 - #each with keys
 - Card animations

-- Decoy on empty row
+TO TEST:
 - Scorch close
 - Players are swapped

+- Decoy on empty row
 - Refresh page should redirect to lobby
 - Center change faction
 - Scroll bar style